 Doing the hard work of deep personal self-development requires equal measures of courage, honesty and humility.
 The rewards we will receive—in proportion to our investment—are peace and fulfillment.
+This is cause and effect.
 Our problems will begin to unravel, which we may have long doubted in our hearts was even possible.
 We will start to form closer relationships that are more authentic.

-The presence of intimate friends—people with whom we experience peace, light, hope, fulfillment and trusting closeness—or the lack thereof is a good gauge telling us whether something is amiss within.
+Intimate friends are people with whom we experience peace, light, hope, fulfillment and trusting closeness.
+The presence of such friends, or the lack, thereof is a good gauge telling us whether something is amiss within.
 For this gauge is so exact!
 Our life circumstances reflect with great precision how well we are advancing on our spiritual path.
 No truer measurement exists.

 It’s entirely possible this other person won’t accomplish the plan they had hoped to fulfill during this particular incarnation.
 That person, then, will be in strife—with others and/or themselves.
 The only reliable gauge for how we are doing on the plan for our lives is this: How do I feel about myself, my relationships and how my life is going?